-Based on the results presented in this study, Elia recommends the implementation of four mitigation measures before the connection of the foreseen new offshore wind farms in 2029 (Figure 138).
-Three of the measures (High wind speed technologies, Ramp rate limitations and Preventive curtailment) will deal with the system risk imposed by storm and ramping events while a fourth measure (Preventive cap) concerns the implementation of a measure related to the hybrid asset topology.
+Based on the results presented in this study, Elia recommends the implementation of four mitigation measures before the connection of the foreseen new offshore wind parks in 2029 (Figure 141).
+Three of the measures (High Wind Speed technologies, Ramp rate limitations and Preventive curtailment) will deal with the system risk imposed by storm and ramping events while a fourth measure (Preventive cap) concerns the implementation of a measure related to the technical characteristics of the hybrid HVDC interconnector.

-Figure 138 : Indicative implementation roadmap of the recommended mitigation measures
+Figure 141: Indicative implementation roadmap of the recommended mitigation measures

 The High Wind Speed (HWS) capabilities require wind turbines to be capable to maintain generation until wind speeds of 31 m/s with a gradual ramp down.
 The specifications will be defined in the connection requirements published before the first tendering phase in 2024.
-The requirements can (if requested by market parties) allow wind farms to demonstrate equal capabilities on wind park level.
+The requirements will allow wind parks to demonstrate these capabilities on wind park level instead of turbine level.
+Elia will follow up on the latest information on high wind speed capabilities of available offshore wind turbines on the market, up to the launch of the Tender, to ensure a reasonable trade-off between capabilities requested in the connection requirements for turbines on the market and the system needs.

 No operational procedures are foreseen for the operation of this High Wind Speed capability as once this capability is installed, it is expected that wind farms have all incentives to operate this technology to maximize the generation of their offshore wind park.

 The Ramp rate limitation requires wind farms to limit the upward generation ramp of wind power plants after a close-to-real-time signal of Elia during large excess imbalances in the system.
 The technical specification to ensure the control and monitoring will be specified in the connection requirements to make sure the wind farms demonstrate the ability to adapt injections upon a signal received from Elia.
-The operational procedure will be specified at a later stage in the regulatory framework: the trigger will be implemented via a modification of the LFC block operational agreement while the reaction of the wind park can be implemented via the Terms and Conditions Scheduling Agent.
+The operational procedure will be specified at a later stage in the regulatory framework: the trigger can be implemented via a modification of the LFC block operational agreement while the reaction of the wind park can be implemented via the Terms and Conditions Scheduling Agent.
 Note that these modifications will require consultation of the market parties and approval by CREG.
-The principles of the procedure and the parameters that will be proposed will be based on the results of this report.
+The principles of the procedure and the parameters that will be proposed to CREG will be based on the recommendations given in this report.

 The Preventive curtailment requires wind farms to reduce injections under the capabilities following wind speed conditions.
 The activation of the measure will be communicated in intraday when predicting unmanaged portfolio imbalances following storm or downward ramping events while the system is expected to have insufficient flexibility to cope with the foreseen shortages.
 This measure does not require additional technical capabilities on top of the general connection requirements.
 Similar to the ramping rate limitations, the operational procedure will be specified at a later stage in the regulatory framework.
-The trigger will be implemented via the existing exhausted reserve procedure in the LFC block operational agreement while the activation can be implemented via the Terms and Conditions Balancing Responsible Parties, in line with the existing "Storm Procedure".
+The trigger can be implemented via the existing exhausted reserve procedure in the LFC block operational agreement while the activation can be implemented via the Terms and Conditions Balancing Responsible Parties, in line with the existing "Storm Procedure".
 These modifications require consultation and regulatory approval.
 The principles of the procedure that will be proposed will be based on the recommendation presented in this report.